john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 ## 1. Covers _all_ Important Concepts

-If you remmeber elementary school, you probably spot a few different issues with the code above.
+If you rememeber elementary school math, you probably spot a few issues with the `quad` function above.

+Whenever we write tests, the first question is always the same:

-What _are_ the important concepts with the quadratic equation?
+> What _are_ the important concepts here?

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/35/Quadratic_eq_discriminant.svg/220px-Quadratic_eq_discriminant.svg.png" alt="Number of Intercepts">